comaz-zo/siftec/README.md

-Thank you for the reference!
-Based on the provided project page, here’s a comprehensive README template for your repository describing both **sif360** and **siftec**, the technologies used, and installation procedures.
-You can place this in your root or adapt for each subfolder as needed.

----

 # SIF360 & SIFTEC

 This repository contains two applications—**SIF360** and **SIFTEC**—developed for the management and monitoring of forest resources, particularly within the context of the Tenuta Presidenziale di Castelporziano project.
 Both applications are GIS-based tools supporting sustainable forest management practices.